muharremyalman/muharremyalman/README.md

 We are working on a social responsibility project involving violence against women and an e-commerce application that we can sell

 ## The Technologies I Work For
-  - React.Js
+  - React
   - Angular
   - Vue
   - .Net Mvc
-  - MsSql, MongoDb
+  - MsSql
   - .NET Core
+  - Wordpress

   ## Contact Me
 [![Linkedin Badge](https://img.shields.io/badge/muharremyalman-follow%20on%20linkedin-blue?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/muharremyalman/)